ssk-d/fireflutter/README.md

   - You may put the `GcpApiKey` in the source code (as in FireFlutter initialization) but that's not recommended. -->

 # Trouble Shotting

+## Stuck in registration

+When `ff.register` is called, it sets data to Firestore and if Firestore is set created, then it would hang on `Firestore...doc('docId').set()`.
+To fix this, just enable Firestore with security rules and indexes as described in the setup section.

 ## MissingPluginException google_sign_in